gks2022004/Error_Handling_metacrafter/README.md

 This function demonstrates the use of the `revert` statement.
 It takes two `uint256` parameters, `x` and `y`, and returns the result of `x / y`.
 The `revert` statement is used to manually revert the transaction if `y` is equal to zero.
 In this case, the function will revert with the error message "Division by zero is not allowed."

-## License

-This contract is licensed under the MIT License, granting you the freedom to use, modify, and distribute the code as you see fit.
-For more information, see the `LICENSE` file.

 ## Disclaimer

 This contract is intended for educational and illustrative purposes only.
 Use it at your own risk and conduct thorough testing before deploying to a production environment.
 Smart contract development involves significant risks, including but not limited to security risks and financial losses.
 Always seek professional advice and audit the code before deployment.

-If you have any questions or need further assistance, feel free to reach out.
-Happy coding!